-President-elect did not explain how he would overcome legal and security concerns, however
+President-elect Barack Obama told CNN today he planned to "hang onto" his beloved BlackBerry, but he did not explain how he would overcome legal and security concerns.

 The revelation came in an interview with CNN's John King in which Obama said, "I think we're going to be able to beat this back."